Dental Bridges Truckee, CA

 Designed for replacing one or more consecutive teeth, a dental bridge literally “bridges the gap” between two remaining teeth.
 There are two basic types of dental bridges:

-• Removable Dental Bridges: a removable dental bridge will attach to either two natural teeth or dental implants and can be removed for daily cleaning.
+• Removable Dental Bridges: A removal bridge attaches to either two natural teeth or dental implants.
+You can remove these bridges for daily cleaning.
 This type of bridge is typically considered a short-term fix and does not offer long-term dental health benefits.

-• Fixed Dental Bridges: a fixed dental bridge is the recommended option for most patients.
-It is permanently attached using dental implants or natural teeth that are strengthened by a dental crown for a secure, lasting result.
+• Fixed Dental Bridges: We recommend fixed dental bridges for most patients.
+We permanently attach this bridge using dental implants or natural teeth strengthened by a dental crown for a secure, lasting result.

-During a consultation, Dr. Baldwin will discuss the most suitable replacement options for you, but there are several important factors taken into consideration as part of your treatment planning:
+During a consultation, Dr. Baldwin will discuss your most suitable replacement options.
+However, there are several factors we will consider as part of your treatment planning:

 • Health and bone structure: The health and stability of your jaw bone structure can play a role in your candidacy for dental implants.
-In some cases, bone grafting procedures can be completed if additional support is needed.
+Sometimes, we recommend bone grafting procedures if you need additional support.
 If you are not a candidate for dental implants, a traditional dental bridge may be the best solution.

-• Cost: While the cost of a dental bridge may be more affordable in the short term than a dental implant, implants typically provide a better long-term solution and are less likely to need repair or replacement in the future.
+• Cost: A dental bridge may be more affordable in the short term than a dental implant.
+However, implants typically provide a better long-term solution.
+They are less likely to need repair or replacement in the future.

 • Stable restoration: Dental implants are the closest thing to a natural tooth.
-The dental implant is anchored to the bone, allowing the patient to eat whatever they want, brush and floss normally, and have unaffected speech.
-While the dental bridge itself is extremely durable, the concern is for the health of neighboring teeth.
+The dental implant is anchored to the bone.
+This allows the patient to eat whatever they want, brush and floss normally, and have unaffected speech.
+While the dental bridge is highly durable, the concern is for the health of neighboring teeth.
 If one of the anchor teeth fails or needs dental work, it compromises the entire dental bridge.

 • Procedure and recovery: The total time it takes to receive an implant-supported bridge is about four to eight months.
 Dental implant surgery is a relatively comfortable and quick procedure.
-There will be a 3-6 month recovery period before the final restoration is completed in order to allow for sufficient healing and integration of the post.
-A dental bridge can be placed in about two to three weeks, though.
+There will be a three to six-month recovery period before the final restoration is completed to allow for sufficient healing and integration of the post.
+However, a dental bridge can be placed in about two to three weeks.

 Dental Bridge FAQs